Photo Gallery 20 Images

 United Way of Lane County is one of many organizations raising money for wildfire relief efforts in our area.
 If you would like to make a financial donation, click here to donate.

 Below are resources for those who have been affected by the fire:

 - Disaster Stress Helpline: 1-800-985-5990 or text TalkWithUs to 66746.
 This line is available in 100 languages, 24 hours a day 7 days a week

 - In-person crisis support with Lane County Behavioral Health: The Graduate Hotel, 66 E. 6th Ave.
 Eugene, Monday to Friday from 10 a.m. to 1 p.m. and 2 to 5 p.m.

+Up to seven helicopters have been available to help fight the fire, cooling the edges to allow crews to construct direct line along the perimeter.
 The Leaburg Dam has been powered and refilled and is now available as a strategic dip site for heavy helicopters.

 In earlier days, fire officials discussed containment levels.

 "Our fire officers have to be confident that if fire pushes on that line it's not going to go over it," said information officer Damon Simmons.
 "Barring a wind event or something, that line is going to hold if it is tested by fire.
 That's when they are going to declare it contained."